-- are looking for total return exposure to the NASDAQ-100® Index - · are not looking for regular distributions - · can handle the ups and downs of the stock market.
+- are looking for total return exposure to large and mid-cap securities across 21 developed markets including countries in Europe, Australasia and the Far East, excluding the U.S. and Canada - · are not looking for regular distributions - can handle the ups and downs of the stock market.